APO-Cefaclor Oral Suspension

 How to take this medicine

-Follow carefully all directions given to you from your doctor or pharmacist.
+Follow all directions given to you from your doctor or pharmacist carefully.
+They may differ to the information contained in this leaflet.

 How much to take